 CTF The Compensation Taskforce of the Roundtable on Sustainable Palm Oil (RSPO) that is tasked with decisions related to the compensation procedure when High Conservation Values (HCV) have been cleared after 2005 without a valid HCV assessment.

-си Control Union
+CU Control Union

 DECENT LIVING WAGE (DLW) The remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
 Elements of a decent standard of living include food, water, housing, education, health care, transport, clothing and other essential needs including provision for unexpected events.

 DJSI Dow Jones Sustainability Index

 DNA Deoxyribonucleic acid

 EF Earthworm Foundation, formerly The Forest Trust (TFT)

 EFFLUENT Treated or untreated wastewater that is discharged.

 EFSA European Food Safety Authority

 EHS Environment, Health & Safety

 EIA Environmental Impact Assessment

 EMPTY FRUIT BUNCHES (EFB) Remains of the fresh fruit bunch (FFB) once the fruit has been removed for oil pressing.

 EMS Environmental Management System

 EPOA European Palm Oil Alliance

 ERM Enterprise Risk Management

 ESG Environmental, Social and Governance

-ETP Effluent Treatment Plant
+ЕТР Effluent Treatment Plant

 EXTRACTION RATE An amount of oil extracted in a mill from oil palm fruit.
 Crude palm oil (CPO) is derived from the flesh; palm kernel oil (PKO) from the nut.

 EY Ernst & Young

 FCDO UK Foreign Commenwealth and Development Office

 FIRE FREE ALLIANCE (FFA) A multi-stakeholder initiative initiated for the management of recurrent haze and fire problems in Indonesia.
 Under its auspices, the Fire-Free Village Programme (FFVP) is a community-based incentive scheme to help reduce the incidence of fires.

 FOKIA Federation of Kutch Industries Association

-FOOD LOSS AND WASTE (FLW) PROTOCOL A multi-stakeholder effort that ha standard (known as the FLW Stan parts removed from the food sup
+FOOD LOSS AND WASTE (FLW) PROTOCOL A multi-stakeholder effort that has developed the global accounting and reporting standard (known as the FLW Standard) for quantifying food and associated inedible parts removed from the food supply chain.

-FREE, PRIOR AND INFORMED CONSENT (FPIC) The principle that a community h proposed projects that may affec otherwise use.
+FREE, PRIOR AND INFORMED CONSENT (FPIC) The principle that a community has the right to give or withhold its consent to proposed projects that may affect the lands they customarily own, occupy or otherwise use.

-FRESH FRUIT BUNCH (FFB) The ripe fruit bunch harvested fro ranges between 10 kg to 40 kg d
+FRESH FRUIT BUNCH (FFB) The ripe fruit bunch harvested from the oil palm tree.
+The weight of the fruit bunch ranges between 10 kg to 40 kg depending on the size and age.

-FSANZ Food Standards Australia New Ze
+FSANZ Food Standards Australia New Zealand

 FSSC Food Safety System Certification

 GCF Global Child Forum

-GDPR General Data Protection Regulati
+GDPR General Data Protection Regulation in Europe

 GFW Global Forest Watch

 GHG Greenhouse gases

-GHS Globally Harmonized System of C
+GHS Globally Harmonized System of Classification & Labelling of Chemicals

 GIS Geographic Information System

 GJ Giga joule

-GLOBAL FOOD SAFETY INITIATIVE (GFSI): A business-driven initiative for the to ensure food facilities are proce
+GLOBAL FOOD SAFETY INITIATIVE (GFSI): A business-driven initiative for the development of food safety management systems to ensure food facilities are processing safe food for consumers.

-GLOBAL REPORTING INITIATIVE (GRI) The independent, international o organisations take responsibility f common language to communica widely used standards for sustain
+GLOBAL REPORTING INITIATIVE (GRI) The independent, international organisation that helps businesses and other organisations take responsibility for their impacts, by providing them with the global common language to communicate those impacts.
+GRI provides the world's most widely used standards for sustainability reporting - the GRI Standards.

 GM General Manager

 GMO Genetically Modified Organism

-GOOD MANUFACTURING PRACTICE (GMP) A system that ensures manufactu pharmaceutical goods, are consis quality standards.
+GOOD MANUFACTURING PRACTICE (GMP) A system that ensures manufacturing products, such as food, cosmetics and pharmaceutical goods, are consistently produced and controlled according to set quality standards.

 GWP Global warming potential

-HAZARD ANALYSIS CRITICAL CONTROL POINTS (HACCP) A management system in which f control of biological, chemical an procurement and handling, to ma finished product.
+HAZARD ANALYSIS CRITICAL CONTROL POINTS (HACCP) A management system in which food safety is addressed through the analysis and control of biological, chemical and physical hazards from raw material production, procurement and handling, to manufacturing, distribution and consumption of the finished product.